 As exciting as a visit from the First Lady can be, the real power of the course is what happens in the classroom.
 Two facilitators guide approximately 25 USAID staff from missions around the world through five days of learning all about USAID systems and processes.
 Between the facilitators’ development experience and the participants’ willingness to learn, this is truly where the magic happens.

-EnCompass, as a subcontractor to IRG/RTI International, delivers Programming Foreign Assistance instruction under USAID's Worldwide Training IQC.
+EnCompass, as a partner to IRG/RTI International, delivers Programming Foreign Assistance instruction under USAID’s Worldwide Training IQC.

 Photo c/o USAID Book Sprints via Creative Commons